Code-Institute-Submissions/OriHillairetdev-Milestone-project-2_AugResub/README.md

 ### Wireframes

-- All Wireframes were created using Balsamiq 3 software.
+- All Wireframes were created using FIGMA. the origonal scope of the website was too large and had uneccsercy additions that did nothing more than hamper the experience and as i fixed the errors and website i made major modifications so the end result differs from the origonal design

 - [wireframes](https://github.com/OriHillairetdev/Milestone-project-2/blob/74f91d9bbec843b3e65cdec8ed50e63c59e975ed/assets/images/wireframes).